anushreejha/anushreejha/README.md

 I’m a 3rd year B.Tech. in IT student at Manipal Institute of Technology.
 I'm passionate about everything related to Software Development and AI!

-- I’m currently working on [CrackTheCode](https://crackthecode-v1.vercel.app/), a platform that helps users learn and practice Data Structures and Algorithms.
+- I have recently been working on [VerbToneAI](https://github.com/anushreejha/VerbToneAI), a voice assistant that utilizes Natural Language Processing (NLP) to understand and respond to user commands, making everyday tasks more efficient.
-- I recently built [VerbToneAI](https://github.com/anushreejha/VerbToneAI), a voice assistant that utilizes Natural Language Processing (NLP) to understand and respond to user commands, making everyday tasks more efficient.
+- I'm currently learning about DevOps frameworks.

 <div align="center">
 <h2> Techs I Use </h2>